Company Details

 Yes, JW Marriott maintains an official LinkedIn profile, which is actively utilized for branding and talent engagement, which can be accessed here: https://www.linkedin.com/company/jw_marriott.

-Incident Types: The types of cybersecurity incidents that have occurred include Data Leak and Breach.
+Incident Types: The types of cybersecurity incidents that have occurred include Breach and Data Leak.

-Detection and Response: The company detects and responds to cybersecurity incidents through an third party assistance with hired a third-party security firm to investigate the incident, and communication strategy with notified the affected individuals, and third party assistance with forensic firm, and law enforcement notified with yes, and communication strategy with affected individuals notified, and remediation measures with terminated relationship with the vendor, remediation measures with offering credit monitoring services, and communication strategy with public disclosure via california office of the attorney general..
+Detection and Response: The company detects and responds to cybersecurity incidents through an third party assistance with hired a third-party security firm to investigate the incident, and communication strategy with notified the affected individuals, and third party assistance with forensic firm, and law enforcement notified with yes, and communication strategy with affected individuals notified, and communication strategy with public disclosure via california office of the attorney general..

 Title: Data Breach at Marriott Hotel Chain